-Section Activity Yes Explanation of approach and

-expected impact on
+Section Activity Yes Explanation of approach and expected impact on accelerating scholar learning

-accelerating

-scholar learning

-L benotal featining

-Schedule Adjusted class/block/bell schedules x The schedule was adjusted to provide time embedded into the learning day for social emotional learning, small group instruction and movement breaks.
-By providing scholars with time focused on social skills and -- ---
+Schedule Adjusted Adjustments class/bloc schedules /bell x The schedule was adjusted to provide time embedded into the learning day for social emotional learning, small group instruction and movement breaks.
+By providing scholars with time focused on social skills and -- --

+14

-14 social emotional learning, they will be better equipped to handle the transition back to school.
+social emotional learning, they will be better equipped to handle the transition back to school.
 This will help make the adjustment back to the rigors of daily in-person instruction easier for scholars.
 Small group instruction will be provided in both reading and math.
 Teachers will use various data points to create flexible small groups for scholars that are targeted to their specific academic needs in these two content areas.
 Throughout the course of the year, teachers will receive support in analyzing scholar data in order to determine what standards and skills will be taught during small group instruction.
 They will also receive support in instructional practices useful for moving scholar data closer to proficient levels or accelerate their learning beyond proficient levels when necessary.

+After-school programming

-After-school programming Longer school day
+Longer school day

-I am san sah a al sus : :: The decision has been made to

-Longer school year x The decision has been made to respond to

-learning loss by extending the SY21-22 by

-three weeks.
-This

-time will serve two purposes.
-One, it

-will provide academic support to

-scholars by providing instruction in

-priority standards to best support

-scholars as they prepare for the

-upcoming school year.
-It will also

-have a secondary focus on social

-emotional learning.
-Considering

-how long scholars have been absent

-from in-person instruction, we will

-provide a space to help scholars

-adjust back to in-person learning by

-spending time focused on

-relationship building and

-socialization back to school.
-Both of

-these goals will better prepare

-scholars for in-person learning and

-provide them with a foundation for

-success for the upcoming school

-•

-year.
+Longer school year x The decision has been made to respond to learning loss by extending the SY21-22 by three weeks.
+This time will serve two purposes.
+One, it will provide academic support to scholars by providing instruction in priority standards to best support scholars as they prepare for the upcoming school year.
+It will also have a secondary focus on social emotional learning.
+Considering how long scholars have been absent from in-person instruction, we will provide a space to help scholars adjust back to in-person learning by spending time focused on relationship building and socialization back to school.
+Both of these goals will better prepare scholars for in-person learning and provide them with a foundation for success for the upcoming school success for the upcoming school year.

+15

-Summer 2021 x Please see the above comments for a description of summer programming.
+Summer 2021 programming x Please see the above comments for a description of summer programming.

 Summer 2022 programming

 School break/holiday programming

 Weekend programming (e.g., Saturday school)